Beyond Nonconvexity: A Universal Trust-Region Method with New Analyses: The Universal Trust-Region Method

-If the point $x$ only satisfies \eqref{eq.epsilon solution fo}, we call it an $\epsilon$-approximate first-order stationary point (FOSP) of \eqref{eq.main problem}. \end{definition} Throughout the paper, we adopt the following standard assumption about the objective function $f(\cdot)$, commonly used in the complexity analysis of second-order methods. \begin{assumption} The Hessian $\nabla^2 f(x)$ of the objective function is Lipschitz continuous with constant $M>0$, i.e.,
+Throughout the paper, we adopt the following standard assumption on the objective function $f$, commonly used in the complexity analysis of second-order methods. \begin{assumption} The Hessian $\nabla^2 f(x)$ of the objective function is Lipschitz continuous with constant $M>0$, i.e.,